 Scuba Diving Lighthouse: What You Will See

-You can typically see smaller White-tip Reef Sharks, a wide variety of butterfly fishes, Triggerfishes and much more.
-Make sure you check in the cracks and crevices where you can find octopus, a wide variety of eels, crabs, shrimps and other small marine life.
-The hard corals here are also in good shape as they get a lot of nutrient and not many divers on the site.
+In addition, you can typically see smaller White-tip Reef Sharks, a wide variety of butterfly fishes, Triggerfishes and more.
+Specifically, make sure you check in the cracks and crevices.
+There you can find octopus, a wide variety of eels, crabs, shrimps and other small marine life.
+Also, the hard corals here are healthy and in good shape.
+This is due to receiving a large amount of nutrient and not having many divers on the site.

 Scuba Diving Lighthouse is a treat if you are going to be on the Maui for a few days.
 I usually dive on Lanai two or three times during each trip and Lighthouse is often the second dive on Lahiana Divers’ Lanai drift dive.

-The day began with a short ride over to the island of Lanai for our first dive at First Cathedrals.
+The day begins with a short ride over to the island of Lanai for our first dive at First Cathedrals.

 I am diving with Lahaina Divers, my favorite dive operator on the island.
 I have been diving with them for almost 10 years and they are a great choice for scuba diving Lanai.

-This is one of the most popular sites for scuba diving Lanai and even though I have been on the site dozens of times, I still thoroughly enjoy the dive.
+In addition, this is one of the most popular sites for scuba diving Lanai.
+While I have been on the site dozens of times, I still thoroughly enjoy the dive.

 Molokini Crater is one of the best dives if not the best dive on Maui.
 This scuba diving site is only accessible via boat and is at the remnants of an extinct volcano.
 The crescent of the volcano “cone” rises above the sea some 165 feet.
 The small island lies in the Alalakeiki Channel between the islands of Kahoolawe and Maui.
 The opening side of the crater faces the northwest and only a short boat ride from the Wailea side of Maui.
 If you are interested in some of the history around Molokini Crater there is a short article written by Edward L Caum, Geology of Molokini and published in 1930.
 There are a couple of “plate” photographs included in the article and it is interesting to compare to the crater today.
 Molokini Crater has been a Marine Preserve(MLCD) since the summer of 1977 and features one of the most pristine hard coral reefs in Hawaii.